Golden-Ratio-Staking/goldenseed/README.md

 ## How to update:
 From time to time, I update list of seeds to make sure there is ample opportunity to fill address book for new users.
 If you're rebuilding a container, this is how to partake.

+***NOTE: REBUILDING DOCKER CONTAINER WILL CHANGE YOUR NODE KEY AND WHICH WILL CHANGE YOUR SEED NODE ADDRESS***

 Pull changes into the directory:
 ```
 cd $HOME